arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 microservices in your application.
 Messaging is often the most recommended way of doing this.
 However, you probably heard that [_"You must be this tall to use microservices"_](http://martinfowler.com/bliki/MicroservicePrerequisites.html).
-In other words your project must be certain size and your organization must be mature (in terms of DevOps, monitoring, etc) to split your app into separately running and deployed processes. **But that doesn't mean you can't benefit from decoupling certain subsystems in your application earlier.**
+In other words, your project must be certain size and your organization must be mature (in terms of DevOps, monitoring, etc.) to split your app into separately running and deployed processes. **But that doesn't mean you can't benefit from decoupling individual subsystems in your application earlier.**

 <!-- more -->